DiseaseTranscriptomicsLab/diseasetranscriptomicslab.github.io/README.md

 Static website for the **Disease Transcriptomics Lab** at NOVA Medical School, Lisbon.
 Hosted on **GitHub Pages** at [`https://nmoraislab.github.io`](https://nmoraislab.github.io).

+> ⚠️ **Keep this repository private.** GitHub Pages can serve a public website from a private repo, so there's no need to make the source public.
+Keeping it private means photos, assets, and drafts don't need to be shared beyond the lab.
+It also protects content that isn't secret but benefits from limited exposure — such as the science communication games, archived materials, and development work — which may be relevant for future intellectual property or patent considerations.

 ---

 ## File structure